dalager/GitHookedCommits2AzureQueue/README.md

 From here you can hook it up to functions, logicapps, local apps or something else to store or process elsewhere.

+It was made to help me track what I am working on.

 ## How it works

 It works by installing a global git hook that will be called after each commit and will HTTP post some commit details to the Azure Storage Queue using a [Secure Access Signature (SAS)](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).